Skip to main content

 DATE/DEADLINE ACTION DUE FORM

-Approval of advisor and advisory committee Request for appointment of program advisor and advisory committee (Department form list)
+Approval of advisor and advisory committee Request for appointment of program advisor and advisory committee (Department form)

-Approval of plan of study Plan of Study and approval (Department form list)
+Approval of plan of study Plan of Study and approval of Plan of Study Form (Department form)

-Anytime Change in plan of study Request for change in plan of study (Department form list)
+Anytime (requires unanimous committee and Graduate Director approval) Change in plan of study Request for change in plan of study (Department form)

-Final semester of coursework in plan of study Approval of plan for comprehensive examination Plan for comprehensive examination (Department form list)
+No later than the final semester of coursework required in the Plan of Study Approval of plan for comprehensive examination Plan for comprehensive examination (Department form)

-Written portion of comprehensive examination (12 hours total) Place copy of written answers in graduate file
+Written portion of comprehensive examination (Major Area, Methods, and Dissertation Research Literature; 12 hours total).
+Place copy of written answers in graduate file.

-Following oral: Report of Advisory Committee on Comprehensive Examination (Department form list)
+Report of Advisory Committee on Comprehensive Examination (Department form)

-Application for admission to candidacy Application for admission to candidacy (Graduate School form list)
+Admission to candidacy Application for admission to candidacy (Graduate School form)

-At least 6 weeks before anticipated defense Approval of dissertation advisor and examining committee
+No later than 6 weeks before the defense Approval of dissertation advisor and examining committee

-Request for appointment of dissertation advisor and dissertation prospectus committee (Department form list)
+Request for appointment of dissertation advisor and dissertation prospectus committee (Department form)

 AND

-Nomination of thesis or dissertation committee (Graduate School form list)
+Nomination of thesis or dissertation committee (Graduate School form)

-Application for graduation Application for graduation (Graduate School form list)
+Application for graduation Application for graduation (Graduate School form)

-Submit dissertation electronically to registrar Directions for electronic submission (Graduate School form list)
+Submit dissertation electronically Directions for electronic submission (Graduate School form)

-Approval of dissertation sent to Graduate School by advisor Report of dissertation examining committee to registrar (Graduate School form list)
+Approval of dissertation sent to Graduate School by advisor Report of Examining Committee (Graduate School form)